Palpatine: Characterization

-As a senator, Palpatine is "unassuming, yet ambitious".
-In Cloak of Deception, James Luceno writes that Palpatine carefully guards his privacy and "others found his reclusiveness intriguing, as if he led a secret life".
+In Cloak of Deception, Luceno writes that Palpatine carefully guards his privacy and "others found his reclusiveness intriguing, as if he led a secret life".
 Despite this, he has many allies in the government.
 Luceno writes, "What Palpatine lacked in charisma, he made up for in candor, and it was that directness that had led to his widespread appeal in the senate. ...
 For in his heart he judged the universe on his own terms, with a clear sense of right and wrong."
 In Terry Brooks' novelization of The Phantom Menace, Palpatine claims to embrace democratic principles.
 He tells Queen Amidala, "I promise, Your Majesty, if I am elected [chancellor of the Republic], I will restore democracy to the Republic.
 I will put an end to the corruption that has plagued the Senate."
 A Visual Dictionary states that he is a self-proclaimed savior.

-As Emperor, however, Palpatine abandons any semblance of democracy, as noted in A New Hope, when he abolishes the Imperial Senate.
-Sansweet states, "His Empire ... is based on tyranny."
+According to the Star Wars Encyclopedia, "[Palpatine's] Empire ... is based on tyranny."

-Revenge of the Sith implies that Palpatine was the apprentice of Darth Plagueis, while later Expanded Universe materials say explicitly that he was.
+Expanded Universe materials explicitly establish that Palpatine was the apprentice of Darth Plagueis.
 Palpatine is characterized as "the most powerful practitioner of the Sith ways in modern times."
 Palpatine is so powerful that he is able to mask his true identity from the Jedi for decades.
 In the novel Shatterpoint, Mace Windu remarks to Yoda, "A shame [Palpatine] can't touch the Force.
 He might have been a fine Jedi."